BhaskarAnand-05/Computer-Networks-Lab/README.md

 <b> How the DVR Protocol Works</b>

-&rarr In DVR, each router maintains a routing table.
+&rarr; In DVR, each router maintains a routing table.
 It contains only one entry for each router.
 It contains two parts − a preferred outgoing line to use for that destination and an estimate of time (delay).
 Tables are updated by exchanging the information with the neighbor’s nodes.

-&rarr Each router knows the delay in reaching its neighbors (Ex − send echo request).
+&rarr; Each router knows the delay in reaching its neighbors (Ex − send echo request).

-&rarr Routers periodically exchange routing tables with each of their neighbors.
+&rarr; Routers periodically exchange routing tables with each of their neighbors.

-&rarr It compares the delay in its local table with the delay in the neighbor’s table and the cost of reaching that neighbor.
+&rarr; It compares the delay in its local table with the delay in the neighbor’s table and the cost of reaching that neighbor.

-&rarr If the path via the neighbor has a lower cost, then the router updates its local table to forward packets to the neighbor.
+&rarr; If the path via the neighbor has a lower cost, then the router updates its local table to forward packets to the neighbor.

 <b>Let's understand a few key points about the distance vector routing protocol :</b>